nashpitre/nashpitre.github.io/blog/_posts/cc3.md

+---
+layout: post
 Date: 1/13/18
-Permalink: cc3
+permalink: cc3

-# 3 Years At Cross Church, 20 Months With No Alcohol
+title: 3 Years At Cross Church, 20 Months With No Alcohol
+---

 ![][image-1]